Melvin-Abraham/Google-Assistant-Unofficial-Desktop-Client/README.md

 ## Want to Contribute?

-You are more than welcome to contribute to all kinda of contributions:
+You are more than welcome to contribute to all kinds of contributions:

 * 🤔 Request/Suggest a feature
 * 🐛 Report a bug
 * 📖 Make this documentation better
 * 💻 Contribute with the code

-Before start, it's heavily recommended to check the Google Assistant Unofficial Desktop Client's [guidelines](./.github/CONTRIBUTING.md).
+Before you start, we highly recommend you check the Google Assistant Unofficial Desktop Client's [contributing guidelines](./CONTRIBUTING.md).

 ## How to Build?